-Oftentimes a consumer might already be logically bought-in to the product or service on your landing page, then social proof gives them the emotional buy-in they need to move forward with the purchase.
+Oftentimes a consumer might already be logically bought-in to the product or service on your landing page.
+Then social proof gives them the emotional buy-in they need to move forward with the purchase.

 Ensure Your Message Matches Your Offer

 Consistency throughout the entire customer journey is key!
 It’s crucial that what your target audience sees or reads about a product or service that it matches the product or service on your landing page.
-Keep this consistency by ensuring that the images used in your banner, article, email, social post, or whatever your media choice may be, match the images used on your landing page.
-The same goes for the brand name – if you’re using one brand name within your content, it must match the brand name used on the landing page.
+Keep this consistency by ensuring that the images used in your banner, article, email, social post, or whatever your media choice maybe, match the images used on your landing page.
+The same goes for the brand name.
+If you’re using one brand name within your content, it must match the brand name used on the landing page.

 While this may be a non-issue for affiliates running one offer per landing page, for those who need to switch out offers as budgets are hit or dayparting comes into play, it can be a tedious task remembering to switch out brand images and names at the right times.
 But if you don’t make the switches, the likelihood that a consumer will convert on a landing page that does not match the information on the preceding page is virtually nonexistent.

-At Perform[cb], we’ve taken the hassle of our partner’s plates with our Brand and Image Rotation feature (a refresher on this feature can be found in our recent blog here).
+At Perform[cb], we’ve taken the hassle of our affiliate partner’s plates with our Brand and Image Rotation feature (a refresher on this feature can be found in our recent blog here).
 This feature automates the process, ensuring the brand name and image displayed will always match what’s on the landing page, with no manual changes required.

 There’s no exact art to creating the perfect landing page.
 Optimizations will always be necessary (A/B testing is always a smart idea!).
 But the good news is that there are some tried and true principles that have proven to be successful no matter what trends or consumer changes have occurred.
 By following the recommendations above, your landing pages will be clear and compelling – and in return, converting!